 4.1 Demographic Data of the Respondents

-This study examined five key attributes gender, age, level of education, position within the organization, and years of work experience each of which can significantly influence perceptions, experiences, and attitudes toward the adoption and utilization of e-procurement systems in public procurement.
+Five key attributes were included: gender, age, level of education, position within the organization, and years of work experience each of which can significantly influence perceptions, experiences, and attitudes toward the adoption and utilization of e-procurement systems in public procurement.

 The data shows that out of the 130 respondents, 72 were male (55.4%) and 58 were female (44.6%).
 This indicates a moderately higher representation of male participants compared to female participants, with a gender gap of approximately 10.8 percentage points.
 While males form the majority, female participation remains substantial, accounting for nearly half of the sample.